I Love Walking In France

 Estaing—Friday evening in July and August

-Conques—Thursday evenings in late July and August
+Conques—Thursday evening in late July and August

 Decazeville—Tuesday and Friday mornings